Chapter 17: Friday

 Hank listens from inside.
 Imprisoned in the calm.
 The office is warm, the light through the window is the flat white of a December afternoon, and Steen’s mind is a filing cabinet — each drawer labeled, each folder in order, each contingency mapped and rehearsed.
 He has done this before.
 Different circumstances, same protocol.
 The children are line items in a relocation plan, and the relocation plan has a timeline, and the timeline ends at four o’clock.

-Steen stands.
-Crosses to the window.
-The lake is visible through birch trunks, gray-steel, flat.
 He is not panicked.
 He is not even angry.
 He is recalibrating — the word arrives uninvited and Hank’s jaw locks against it, the taste of someone else’s language on his tongue like metal.
-Steen is recalibrating.
 The current configuration has been compromised.
 A new configuration will be established.
 The operation continues.

 The secondary site.
 Hank searches for it inside Steen’s thoughts the way he searches a structural drawing for the load path — tracing connections, following the weight.
 Ely.
 North.
 A property.
 Steen’s mind does not give him the address, but it gives him the distance: ninety minutes by highway.
 And the name surfaces from somewhere in the filing cabinet: Iron Range Retreat LLC has a second holding.
 Purchased 2019.
 Unregistered renovation.
 The backup that a careful man maintains because careful men always have backups.

 Steen picks up the phone again.
 A third call.
 The room-checker.
 “Today.
-Everything out by three.
+Everything out by four.
 I want the rooms stripped.
 I want the hard drives pulled.
 I want nothing that wasn’t there in 2012.”

 The clock on Steen’s desk reads 1:07.

-The digital clock on the nightstand: 1:40.
+The digital clock on the nightstand: 1:40 PM.

-He had been under for forty minutes.
+He had been under for thirty-three minutes.

 Margaret was in court.
 The warrant hearing.
 Unreachable.